 Maybe, just maybe, God may have to use a few "donkeys" today to get his people to hear and see what is happening in many of our church circles and in the world around us—a world which is hell-bent on getting rid of every vestige of Christian truth and God's Word—and to wake up and realize what radical religionists are hell-bent on doing to all Christians, Jews and Americans.
 To overcome this ever-increasing evil, great preaching, impressive teaching and inspiring music, no matter how good, won't do it.
 It's going to take facing reality, sincere dedication and commitment of every Christian, earnest prayer for revival, and lives that reflect the love of Jesus in all that we are and do.
 Nothing less will overcome evil with good.

-Suggested prayer: "Dear God, please help especially us Western Christians—who know little if anything about persecution for our faith—to see the world in which we live as you see it.
+Suggested prayer: "Dear God, please help us to see the world in which we live as you see it.
 Help us to understand what is going on in the world today and to stand guard against all evil in the power of your Spirit, and to so live that your truth and salvation will triumph over all evil and the terrorism that is accelerating throughout the world today.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. Numbers 22:27-28 (NIV).